santiiago90/santiiago90/README.md

 - HTML, CSS and JavaScript

 The application supports complete CRUD operations, task completion and a weekly calendar interface for organizing tasks.

 ---

-## 🚧 Currently Working On

-I'm currently working on new academic projects that are allowing me to explore technologies and development practices beyond the projects I've already completed.

-### ⚙️ XOps & CI/CD Project

-I'm currently developing a project focused on **XOps and software delivery automation**, where the goal is to design and implement a complete CI/CD pipeline while integrating testing, security, code quality and observability practices.

-This project is introducing me to technologies and concepts such as:

-- **Git & GitHub** for version control and collaboration
-- **GitHub Actions** for CI/CD automation
-- **Docker** for containerization
-- **Node.js & Express** for backend development
-- **MongoDB** for data persistence
-- **Jest & Supertest** for automated testing
-- **SonarQube / SonarCloud** for code quality analysis
-- **OWASP ZAP** for security testing
-- **SAST & DAST** security practices
-- **AI-assisted quality gates**
-- **Prometheus & Grafana** for monitoring and observability
-- **Scrum** and agile development practices

-The main objective is not only to build an application, but also to understand the complete software lifecycle — from development and testing to security, deployment and monitoring.

----

-### 🗺️ Feature Request & Product Roadmap Management System

-I'm also working on a **Software Engineering** project focused on building a platform for managing feature requests and product roadmaps.

-The system will allow users to submit and interact with feature requests while providing tools to organize, evaluate and prioritize them.

-The project will involve:

-- **Frontend and backend development**
-- Feature request creation and management
-- Categories and organization of requests
-- Voting and commenting systems
-- User authentication and management
-- Product roadmap management
-- **AI-assisted feature prioritization**
-- Generation of **user stories and acceptance criteria**
-- REST API development
-- Database integration
-- Software architecture and engineering practices
-- Collaborative development using **Git & GitHub**

-This project is giving me the opportunity to work on a more complete software engineering workflow, from requirements and architecture to implementation and project management.

----